ibm-cloud-docs/vpc/vsi_is_manage_images.md

 * Is cloud-init enabled
 * The operating system is supported as a [stock image](/docs/vpc?topic=vpc-about-images#stock-images) operating system
 * Size doesn't exceed 100 GB

-Support for importing encrypted images is available in beta.
-For more information, see [Creating an encrypted custom image (Beta)](/docs/vpc?topic=vpc-create-encrypted-custom-image).
-{: note}

 When you have an image available in {{site.data.keyword.cos_full_notm}}, you can import it to {{site.data.keyword.vpc_short}} infrastructure by using the {{site.data.keyword.cloud_notm}} console.